Writing a PRNG using ChatGPT

 I tried to get it to improve my working version of the code, but it struggled

--blocks.
+with names, let-bindings, and where-blocks.
 It mostly ran in circles or

 changed the code when it was meant to only be renaming variables.
 It’s not super